Home

 In recent years, public input on the MDP has shown a mix of views:

-• Some residents have asked for more flexible subdivision rules, including more parcels, varied parcel sizes, and different uses.
+• Some residents have asked for more flexible rules, including more parcels, varied parcel sizes, and different uses.

 What This Means for Residents